palaseus/Adrenochain/docs/PERFORMANCE.md

 ## Overview

 This guide provides comprehensive strategies and best practices for optimizing performance across all adrenochain components.
-Performance optimization is crucial for maintaining high throughput, low latency, and efficient resource utilization in production environments.
+Performance optimization is crucial for maintaining high throughput, low latency, and efficient resource utilization in research environments.

 ## Table of Contents